We begin on May 25 with 6 fantastic workshops taking place in Lisbon, at the Best Office Saldanha.

 Moderators: Debora Franco & Mariana Carvalho

-Moderators: Marisa Alves & Sofia Lynce de Faria
+Moderators: Ana Sofia Lopes & Sofia Lynce de Faria

 Moderators: Inês Lopes & Carina Pinto